wjmelements/AmericanOptions/README.md

 ### Price
 Price is a 72-bit square root ratio in [q32.40](https://en.wikipedia.org/wiki/Q_(number_format)), which I abbreviate as Q40 in the codebase.
 This means that `2**40` is 1, `2**41` is 4, and `2**39` is 0.25.

+Because of this design, higher prices have more precision than lower prices.
+Additionally, squaring the price reduces precision by about half.
+The highest possible price is about `16 * 10**18`.
+The are still about 5 bits of precision when the effective price ratio was around `10**-18`.

+The advantage of this design is a wider range of possible prices than could be achieved with fixed-precision.

 ### Assignment
 Executing call options purchases locked collateral.